Key Takeaways

 - Use the calculator first, then use the five tests below to decide whether the story behind the numbers is believable.

-That is why the useful answer is rarely a clean yes or no.
+That's precisely why the answer is almost never a simple yes or no.

-The better question is slower, but more honest: will this specific MBA beat your no-MBA path after fees, lost salary, loan cost, and career risk?
+The more useful—and more honest—question is slower: Will this specific MBA beat your path if you don't do it?
+After fees, lost salary, loan cost, and career risk, is it worth it?

 Test 1: Are You Buying Direction or Buying Escape?